timmyjose-projects/garvel/design/Scratch.md

     command.
 [DONE]

     * Dep - 1.
 Given the Maven Coordinates, display the available versions.
 To this end, the local cache will be queried first, and if not found, then Maven Central will be contacted for ths information.
+[DONE]

             2. If the `--show-dependencies` flag is supplied, then the transitive dependencies of the artifact will also be displayed in a suitably formatted manner.